Figedi/denon_lib/README.md

 Help
 ---------

-I'm always open to new ideas,
+I'm always open to new ideas, feel free to post issues or open a pull request